-2013 SWJCFC Coach of the Year Brad Smiley had an exciting year in 2013 leading the Cardinals to both the 2013 Southwest Conference Regular Season Championship and the 2013 Regional Championship.
-The first SWJCFC team to pull off that feat since 2010.
-The Championship season also was not short on individual accolades with quarterback Ryan Polite being named the Conference's Player of the Year, and defensive tackle Jhaustin Thomas being named the Conference's Defensive Player of the Year.
-This is the fourth time in five seasons a Cardinal offensive player has taken home Offensive Player of the Year or Overall Player of the Year honors.
-It's also the second time in three years a Cardinal has been named Defensive top dog.
-In his seventh year as Head Football Coach and second year as Athletic Director, Brad Smiley is once again excited to be in the position to help so many young men reach their goals and dreams.
-In his previous six seasons at "The Valley", he has had more than 120 players move on to play at 4-year universities, and more than half of those have been with division 1 FBS and FCS programs.
+Smiley and the Cards had an exciting year in 2013 as well winning both the 2013 SWJCFC Championship* and the 2013 SWJCFC Regional Championship* (10 wins in 2013 were vacated due to the self-reported of playing an ineligible player), which culminated with an appearance in the 2013 C.H.A.M.P.S Heart of Texas Bowl, where they scored the second most points in NJCAA bowl game history with with a 72-23 rout over #12 Mesa CC, and finished as the #5 ranked team in the nation.
+The season was not short on individual accolades as QB Ryan Polite (who broke SWJCFC single-season passing records for touchdowns, completions and attempts) being named the 2013 SWJCFC MVP, and DT Jhaustin Thomas being named the 2013 SWJCFC Defensive Player of the Year.
+This was the fourth time in five seasons a Cardinal offensive player had taken home SWJCFC Offensive Player of the Year or SWJCFC MVP honors.
+The 2013 season also included 4 players being named to the NJCAA All-American Team (DL Jhaustin Thomas - 1st Team, LB Josh Pickett - 1st Team, DB D'Nerius Antoine - 1st Team and QB Ryan Polite HM).
+In his eighth year as Head Football Coach and third year as Athletic Director, Brad Smiley is once again excited to be in the position to help so many young men reach their goals and dreams.
+In his previous six seasons at "The Valley", he has had more than 120 players move on to play at 4-year universities, and more than half of those have been with Division 1 FBS and FCS programs.
 In the past two years Trinity Valley has been the nation's best at getting guys to the "D1" level.

-Throughout his seven seasons at Trinity Valley, Coach Smiley has enjoyed coaching both great teams and great players.
-During his tenure he boasts 9 NJCAA All-Americans, 6 SWJCFC MVP's, 26 SWJCFC Players of the Week, 5 NJCAA National Players of the Week and 55 1st or 2nd Team All-SWJCFC selections.
-As a team the Cardinals have played in the 2013 and 2010 SWJCFC Regional Championship games, the 2008, 2010, 2011 and 2013 Regional Semi-Finals and in bowl games two of the last three years (2013 C.H.A.M.P.S.
-Heart of Texas Bowl, 2011 Citizen's Bank Bowl) Statistically they have been among the conference and nations leaders in offense, defense and special teams.
-As head coach of the Cardinals, Brad Smiley has been a part of 8 of the top 30 scoring games in Trinity Valley Football history, including their record breaking performance (79-0) in the 2012 season opener.
+Throughout his eight seasons at Trinity Valley, Coach Smiley has enjoyed coaching both great teams and great players.
+During his tenure he boasts 15 NJCAA All-Americans, 7 SWJCFC MVP's, 26 SWJCFC Players of the Week, 8 NJCAA National Players of the Week, 1.
+NJCAA National Player of the Year and 66 1st or 2nd Team All SWJCFC selections.
+As a team the Cardinals have played in the 2014, 2013 and 2010 SWJCFC Regional Championship games (winning both 2013 & 2014), the 2008, 2010, 2011, 2013 and 2014 Regional Semi-Finals and bowl games in three of the last four years (2014 an 2013 C.H.A.M.P.S.
+Heart of Texas Bowl, 2011 Citizen's Bank Bowl).
+Statistically, they have been among the conference and nations leaders in offense, defense and special teams.
+As head coach of the Cardinals, Smiley has been a part of 21 of the top 35 scoring games in school history.

 Smiley began his coaching career at his alma mater, Baylor University, as a student assistant in 1995.
 While with the Bears he worked with the quarterbacks and kicking specialists.
 He then moved to Northwestern State University in Natchitoches, Louisiana where he spent the 1996 and 1997 seasons coaching the team’s tight ends.
 He was a part of the 1997 Southland Football Conference Championship team helping NSU advance to the 1997 NCAA Division I-AA Championship Playoffs.